The Practitioner Series

 Tandem operates ICF-accredited programs at Level 1, Level 2, ACTC, and the Mentor Coach Specialization.
 Per-course CCE accreditation is pending across the Practitioner Series.

-A sequenced pathway of eight courses for ICF-credentialed coaches.
+A sequenced pathway of seven courses for ICF-credentialed coaches.
 Authored end to end by two MCC founders.
 Designed against ICF Core Competencies.
 Self-paced.
 Lifetime access.

 specialization courses